mvolkmann/blog/src/smalltalk.md

 To remove the last expression added in a Workspace, press cmd-z.

+To save all the code in a Workspace to a text file, click the blue circle in the upper-left and select "Save as...".
+A popup will prompt for a file name.
+Include the `.st` file extension.
+The file will be saved in the `Cuis-Smalltalk-Dev-UserFiles` directory which is a sibling to the `Cuis-Smalltalk-Dev` directory.

 If the code goes into an infinite loop, press cmd-period to break out of it.

 ### Transcript Windows